Rishthegreat/Notes/School/School MOC.md

 	- Create significant design changes, losses in efficency and outweight the benefits in noise reduction
 	- Blade sweep is done and it improved aerodynamic efficiency and noise reduction

-- Uneven blade spacing distributes the tonal noise over a larger number of tones spread across a broader range of frequencies, making the percieved noise lesser
+- Uneven blade spacing distributes the tonal noise over a larger number of tones spread across a broader range of frequencies, making the percieved noise lesser (more like white noise)